 The Alliance and each partner retain full and exclusive ownership of their prior knowledge.
 All contributions to OpenAirInterface software are governed by the provisions of the applicable software licenses.

 If required, the ownership of research results and inventions, as well as the distribution of intellectual property rights and their exploitation and use will be determined by a written agreement between the Partner and the Alliance (Partnership agreement) at the moment the Partner joins the Alliance and, as the case may be, by any collaborative agreements signed between the Partner and the Alliance.

 The partners are bound to strict confidentiality regarding all information to which they may have access during their participation in the Alliance.
 The current undertaking will remain in valid for the life of the Alliance and an additional five (5) years.

-The President, General Secretary and each member of the Board of Directors must comply to a general obligation of confidentiality with respect to the information they receive in their governance capacity.
+The President, General Secretary and each member of the Board of Directors must comply with a general obligation of confidentiality with respect to the information they receive in their governance capacity.

 Article 10 – Insurance and Responsibility

-Each partner is obliged to provide insurance for its staff covering all risks related to its activity in the Alliance.
+Each Partner is required to provide insurance cover for its personnel for all risks relating to its activity within the Alliance.

 The Alliance makes the OpenAirInterface software packages and its associated trademarks freely available the partners without warranties of any kind including, but not limited to, implied warranties and/or conditions of non-infringement, merchantability and fitness for a particular purpose.